Alignak-monitoring-contrib/alignak-backend-import/docs/source/utilities.rst

 The `--gps` option allows to define the default GPS coordinates to be used for hosts which position is not yet defined in the configuration files.

-The `--model` option imports all the hosts and services templates in the backend.
-The Alignak Web UI uses the templates to ease the creation of new hosts and services.

 The `--duplicate` option will try to find each imported object in the Alignak backend and will not import the object if it still exists.
 Thus, this option is very heavy because the scripts makes two request for each object ... but this option is very useful if you are wish to import